-The existing solar system at the Queen Vic Market was upgraded to a larger system in FY23 as part of a wider redevelopment.
-The new system comprises approximately 1,500 solar panels and abate more than 1,300 tonnes of carbon emissions each year.
+The existing solar system at the Queen Vic Market was upgraded to a larger system in FY24 as part of a wider redevelopment.
+The new system has a capacity of 300kW with plans to install a further 400kW in 2024/25.